 - Resources for Working with Students with a Violation

 Faculty are encouraged to make some resources available to their students in online courses.
 Cool Tools highlights a variety of tools available to students, in a colorful digital flyer.
 Faculty and Graduate Services highlights the services available to both faculty and graduate students.
 Finally, this student flyer lets learners know what services the library will provide for them.
 Faculty may review Distance Education Faculty's Top 10 Points about Library Services highlights a countdown of library services.

 For more about the K-State Libraries, please see the page created by K-State Librarians.

 For further information on any of these topics please contact Rosemary Boggs email@example.com to request access to the K-State Online class entitled "Faculty Modules for Distance Teaching".

 Kansas State University has successfully provided distance courses and degrees to non-traditional learners for many years and has received positive recognition through awards from prestigious national organizations.
 Many of these awards went to outstanding faculty members who paved the way in online teaching.
 While some faculty members have designed award winning courses, others are asking how to approach a higher level of quality in their own courses.

 As the importance, visibility and continuing growth of online instruction continues to emerge, Kansas State University, like other universities, has attempted to define quality in online courses by developing a K-State Quality E-Learning Checklist.
 The K-State E-Learning Quality Rubric is available for use in reviewing/scoring an online course.
-These MS Word versions are fully editable and customizable for local usage.
 The robust checklist and rubric are based on other well accepted checklists used by other universities and incorporates conventional best practices in online instruction.
-A pdf version is also available: K-State Quality E-Learning Checklist (PDF) and K-State E-Learning Quality Rubric (PDF). **In order to use this latter checklist online, please use Internet Explorer; Firefox and Chrome browsers do not enable the links to be activated.
+These documents are also available in pdf files: K-State Quality E-Learning Checklist (PDF) and K-State E-Learning Quality Rubric (PDF). **In order to use the pdf documents online, please use Internet Explorer; Firefox and Chrome browsers do not enable the links to be activated.
 Or you may fully download and save the pdf in which case all the links are activated.